 Artwork by Nich Angell, Script by Dean Wilkinson

-The Lab featured on much of the early Animazombs work, and the Professor sketch saw some light as well.
-However, I think this is the first time the Tom sketch has ever been published,
+The Lab featured on much of the early Animazombs work, and the Professor sketch saw some light as well - possibly in some old adverts.
+However, I think this is the first time the Tom sketch has ever been published.

 The Series 1 Characters in all their plush glory!

-So, these are the characters you might be familiar with - I thought I'd start with a nice clean image of them all, but the journey to get to that point was far from an easy or short one.
-So here is the development diary of these characters, just for your pleasure!
+So, these are the characters you might be familiar with - I thought I'd start with a nice clean image of them all, but the journey to get to that point was far from easy or short.

-The Animazombs went through quite a few different factories in order to get the best results - and this cost a lot in sample fees, but was worth it.
-The images shown are but a tiny fraction of what was involved in this process - but please enjoy the selection...
+The Animazombs went through quite a few different factories in order to get the best results which cost a lot in sample fees, but was well worth it.
+The images shown are but a tiny fraction of what was involved in this process - enjoy the selection...

 THE PLUSH PEEPS